Help & Support

 When shopping for computer-aided design software, a few features and tools stand out as key indicators of good software.
 During our CAD software review research, we found that tools like a command line, house wizard, comprehensive video tutorials and a few others were all included with the best CAD software.

-You should look for CAD tools that facilitates your specific interests.
+You should look for CAD tools that facilitate your specific interests.
 If you want to create architectural designs, for instance, you will want the best 3D modeling tools you can find.
 You should have the ability to create textures for different floor plans as well as a high-functioning wall tool that makes creating walls an intuitive process.
 If you don’t have a lot of experience, the house wizard is an invaluable tool that walks you through the process of building a virtual structure.
 Here are some things to look for when deciding on the right program for you:

 Designing 2D and 3D models is the essence of any good CAD program, so you'll want to be sure your choice has all the right tools.
-Some programs are only for 2D drawings or 3D modeling, but the best software has a range of feature for both.
+Some programs are only for 2D drawings or 3D modeling, but the best software has plenty of features for both.
 For architectural designs, look for a wall tool and house wizard to do some of the work for you.
 The wizard will guide you through a step-by-step process to design a house.
 It takes the information you provide and creates a preliminary design that you can then revise to your liking.
 Photorealistic rendering is another important feature that enables you to see what your finished designs will really look like.

 CAD packages should come with many different editing tools.
 Point markers and layer managers can help you keep your designs organized.
 Text and color editing allow you to keep notes and distinguish between different elements and pieces of your project.
 A snap tool allows the shapes and lines that you draw to be snapped to a specific point on your drawing so that they are placed exactly where you need them.
 Many programs also come with 2D and 3D symbols and included models so you won't have to create each small element individually from scratch.